Data protection

 Data pertaining to children and adolescents

-Persons under the age of 18 should not transmit personal data to us without the consent of their parents or legal guardians.
-We do not knowingly request or collect the personal data of children and adolescents or communicate such data to third parties, other than in the course of providing services ordered by their legal guardians.
+Persons under the age of 18 should not transmit any personal data to us without the consent of their parents or legal guardians.
+We do not knowingly request, collect or disclose personal data from children and young people to third parties, except in the course of providing services ordered by their parents or guardians.

 Security measures